JashanMaan28/swark-continued/README.md

 Swark saves its output in `swark-output` folder under your workspace root folder.\
 On each run, Swark creates two output files:

 -   **Diagram file**: Contains the diagram's Mermaid code.
-This file is presented when you run Swark.\
+This file is presented when you run Swark Continued.\
     Filename: `<date>__<time>__diagram.md`
 -   **Log file**: Contains information about the run, configuration, and files used to create the diagram.
 Can be used for debugging and issue reporting.\
     Filename: `<date>__<time>__log.md`